josephalevin/fson/readme.md

 Extracting Data
 ---------------
 Getting the data from the parsed fson_value to your variable is easy.
-All extraction is performed through an overloaded call to fson_get.
+All extraction is performed through a call to fson_get().
+This subroutine is overloaded for different target value types.

     !
 Root fson value.
 Remember, always use a pointer with fson value. type(fson_value), pointer :: value